 As mentioned, EMDR has become one of the first-line treatments for Post-Traumatic Stress Disorder (PTSD).
 This therapy can be tailored to fit a person's needs when trauma is involved.
 Complex trauma therapy can take more time than average to work through.
 Even though EMDR is designed to work faster, there is no rush to the process.
 Your therapist will always aim to meet you where you are in your journey.

 If you would like to learn more about EMDR, click here.

-EMDR at Upaya Counseling is delivered by our therapists, Kelly Buckley, Becky Connor, Rita Skiba-Mathews, and Claire Pfeifer.
+EMDR at Upaya Counseling is delivered exclusively by our therapist, Becky Connor.
 Please contact us below or call 314-252-0675 to get started!